manrajminhas/OperatingSystem4/README.md

 # OperatingSystem4

-A collection of C utilities for inspecting and manipulating a simple FAT‑like file system image.
-Originally developed as UVic CSC360 Assignment 4, this project includes four command‑line tools:
+A collection of C utilities for inspecting and manipulating a simple FAT‑like file system image, this personal project includes four command‑line tools:

 * **diskinfo**: Display superblock and FAT statistics.
 * **disklist**: List directory contents in the image.